By Julian Patrick

 Many choose to do it themselves without involving any authority at all.
 In England and Wales this is very naughty.

-In Scotland (as of 2019) you often do not need anybody’s permission to fit a solid fuel stove or chimney flue (see image at the foot of this page).
+In Scotland (as of 2019) you often do not need anybody’s permission to fit a solid fuel stove or chimney flue.
+Try and work it out here.

 Jo Bloggs, fitting her own stove, should she not wish to break Building Regulations, must submit an application to Building Control before starting such work.
 Applying to Building Control is usually an easy process.
 Find the website of your local Building Control (a council department) and look for something along the lines of a downloadable form: “building notice and full plans application”.
 You will be filling in the “building notice” section and not the full plans.